threader/PC-Tuning/docs/physical-setup.md

 ## USB Port configuration

 - Plug your mouse & keyboard into the first two ports on your first usb controller.
 This can be determined in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html#download) with trial & error.
+Use the motherboard ports & avoid companion ports (indicated on the right section of the program).

     - Ryzen systems have a usb port that is directly connected to the CPU which can be identified through the motherboard manual

 - If you have more than one usb controller, you can isolate devices such as DACs, headsets & other devices onto another controller to prevent them interfering with polling consistency.

 ## BIOS

+- You can use UEFI or grub to change both visible & hidden bios settings.
+I recommend configuring what you can in UEFI then use [this method](https://github.com/BoringBoredom/UEFI-Editor) to change hidden settings.

+    - On some BIOSs, you can enable ``Hidden OC Item`` or ``Hide Item`` to unlock a vast amount of settings in UEFI

 - Disable [Hyper-Threading](https://en.wikipedia.org/wiki/Hyper-threading) & [Simultaneous Multithreading](https://en.wikipedia.org/wiki/Simultaneous_multithreading).
 This feature is beneficial for highly threaded operations such as video editing, compiling & rendering however using multiple execution threads per core requires resource sharing & is a potential source of system latency & jitter [[1](https://developer.amd.com/wordpress/media/2013/12/PerformanceTuningGuidelinesforLowLatencyResponse.pdf), [2](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html)].
 Other drawbacks include limited overclocking potential & increased core package temperatures.